Ford Pinto: Powertrain

 Initial Pinto deliveries in the early years used the English 1.6 L and German 2.0 L engines tuned for performance (see below).
 The 2.0 L engine used a two-barrel carburetor where just one bore was bigger than that used on the Maverick.
 With the low weight (not much above 2000 lb) and the SOHC engine it accelerated from 0 to 60 mph in 10.8 seconds.
 With the advent of emission control requirements, Ford moved from European-sourced to domestically sourced engines, using new or modified designs.
-New safety legislation affected bumpers and other parts, adding to the weight of the car and reducing performance.
+New safety legislation affected bumpers and other parts, adding to the weight of the car and reduced performance.
 Revised SAE standards in 1972 dropped the Pinto's 1.6 L engine to 54 bhp – and the 2.0 L engine to 86 hp.

+In 1974, the 2.3 L OHC I4 engine was introduced.
+This engine was updated and modified several times, allowing it to remain in production into 1997.
+Among other Ford vehicles, a turbocharged version of this engine later powered the performance-based Thunderbird Turbo Coupe, Mustang SVO, and the European-built Merkur XR4Ti.
+Ford introduced the Cologne-built 2.8 litre V-6 engine as an option in 1975.

 Mercury Bobcat (1974–1980)

-Lincoln-Mercury dealers marketed a rebadged variant of the Pinto, as the Mercury Bobcat, beginning with model year 1974 in Canada produced in all of the same body styles.
-It was styled with a unique egg-crate grille and chrome headlamp bezels (which were later recycled for a styling update to the 1976 Pinto).
-The rear featured modified double-width tail lamps for sedan and Runabout models.
+Lincoln-Mercury dealers marketed a rebadged variant of the Pinto as the Mercury Bobcat, beginning with the 1974 model year in Canada.
+It was produced in all of the same body styles and styled with a unique egg-crate grille and chrome headlamp bezels (which were later recycled for a styling update to the 1976 Pinto).
+The rear featured modified double-width tail lamps for the sedan and Runabout models.

 For 1975, the Bobcat was added to the U.S. market and sold initially in upgraded levels of trim as the Runabout hatchback and Villager wagon.
 Lesser-trimmed versions were offered in subsequent model years.
 The Bobcat was never offered as a two-door sedan with an enclosed trunk for the U.S. market.
 The Bobcat was offered as a two-door sedan for a limited number of years in Canada.
 All Bobcats were restyled with a domed hood and a taller vertical bar grille styled to look like senior Mercury models.
 Throughout all the model years, Bobcats offered various appearance options that were similar to the Pinto's.

 For 1979, the Bobcat received a major restyling shared with the Pinto featuring a slanted back front end with rectangular headlamps and inboard vertical parking lamps but distinguished with a large vertical bar grille.
 Except for the wagons, the tail lamps were revised.
 The base instrument cluster received a new rectangular design with a modified dash pad.

 Production of the Bobcat ended in 1980 to make way for its replacement, the Mercury Lynx.
 In total, 224,026 Bobcats were produced from 1975 until 1980.